 Master of Arts in Teaching (Secondary Education)

-This flexible, 100% online master’s program is designed specifically for career changers and will prepare you for K-6 teacher certification.
+Your pathway to teaching is ready!
+This flexible, online master’s program is designed for career changers and will prepare you for secondary teacher certification.
+The online Master of Arts in Teaching (MAT) is a flexible, practical and convenient pathway to teaching.
+With this program, you will benefit from:

-• explore teaching with your own personalized MAT GradCat — an experienced, veteran mentor teacher
+• Personalized Mentorship.
+Explore teaching with our team of MAT GradCats — experienced, veteran mentor teachers.

-• join diverse, talented and committed MAT students from nearly every state and many foreign countries
+• Diversity of Talent.
+Learn with diverse, talented and committed MAT students from nearly every state and around the world.

 • License-seeking track: For students who pursue the MAT while continuing their current employment.

-Once you complete the program, you’ll be eligible to apply for an Initial Teaching License in the state of Kansas.
+Once you complete the program, you’ll be eligible to apply for a Kansas Initial Teaching License.
+Kansas Licensure also requires a Praxis content test.
 The license will transfer to other states upon completion of any additional requirements for that state.

 31 credit hours